adambard/learnxinyminutes-docs/matlab.html.markdown

 3 > 1 && 4 > 1 % AND -> ans = 1
 3 > 1 || 4 > 1 % OR -> ans = 1
 ~1 % NOT -> ans = 0

+% Logicals can be applied to matricies:
+A > 5
+% for each element, if condition is true, that element is 1 in returned matrix A[ A > 5 ]
+% returns a vector containing the elements in A for which condition is true

 % Strings
 a = 'MyString'